 The Pelion Train, a mythical route

 10 o'clock at the station of Ano Lechonia.
-The train of Pelion whistles playfully, signaling the start of an unforgettable route.
+The train of Pelion whistles playfully every Saturday and Sunday, signaling the start of an unforgettable route.

 The ascent to the beautiful slopes of Pelion up to Milies begins!
 One of the narrowest railway lines in the world (60 cm) houses the 4 wagons of "Moutzouris", as the train of Pelion was once called, because of the steam and the smoke it left in its passage.
 From Ano Lechonia to Milies the route is mountainous, crossing the verdant slopes and the dense vegetation of plane trees and oaks.

 The only stop of the train is for just 15 minutes, in Ano Gatzea, to continue "puffing" and rocking its wagons, for a journey of a total length of 15 kilometers and a duration of about 90 minutes.
 Up to the historic village of Milea, the route is filled with images of rich nature and architecture; with old but intricate constructions of carved marble and gray limestone that formed the supports, arched bridges, arches and gables of the tunnels.